This BLOG On Title Insurance Frequently Asked Questions By Mortgage Borrowers Was Updated On November 22nd, 2018

 Here are the different types of title insurance policies:

-- Home Loan Title Policies is issued and granted to mortgage lenders
+Home Loan Title Policies is issued and granted to mortgage lenders.

-The determining factors on premiums of title insurance is by the extent of coverage and the type of coverage that is provided by the title insurance company.
+The determining factors on premiums of title insurance are by the extent of coverage and the type of coverage that is provided by the title insurance company.
 The unique thing about title insurance is that there is no monthly or annual payments with title insurance premiums.
 Title insurance is only paid once on the effective date of title and will remain in the name of the title of the owner for life.